Strippit "S" & "M" Series

 2 Photos show Front and Side View of our New Workclamps.

 Note Also, Unlike Strippit, Our Clamp Body is a 2-Piece Assembly.
-So if you Damage the Front-Bottom Part, it can be Replaced without Replacing the Top-Back Part.
+So if you Damage Front-Bottom Part, it can be Replaced without Replacing the Top-Back Part.

-So you Replace HALF the Clamp Body and Save HALF the Money!
+and Save HALF the Money!

 With Strippit, you have to Replace the Complete 1-Piece Body.